DionLab/RepeatDetector/README.md

 Instructions and the application/executable are located under the macOS and Windows folders, respectively, to avoid dependency and installation issues.

+To use on Windows: https://github.com/DionLab/RepeatDetector/tree/main/Windows To use on macOS: https://github.com/DionLab/RepeatDetector/tree/main/macOS

 For Linux/HPC, use the Singularity image repeat_detector.sif, available here (This link will be updated soon!).